YinBo0927/YinBo0927.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Bo Yin is an undergraduate student of South China University of Technology, majoring in Artificial Intelligence.
-He works as an remote intern in TGAILab, supervised by Prof. [Yaochu jin](https://www.westlake.edu.cn/faculty/yaochu-jin.html) from Westlake University.
-And He also conducted research under Prof. [Xueming Yan](https://sist.gdufs.edu.cn/info/1319/3472.htm)'s guidance from Guangdong University of Foreign Studies.
+Yin Bo is an undergraduate student of South China University of Technology, majoring in Artificial Intelligence.
+He works as an remote intern in TGAILab, supervised by Prof. [Jin Yaochu](https://www.westlake.edu.cn/faculty/yaochu-jin.html) from Westlake University.
+And He also conducted research under Prof. [Yan Xueming](https://sist.gdufs.edu.cn/info/1319/3472.htm)'s guidance from Guangdong University of Foreign Studies.
 Later, he is going to NUSRI-CQ and conduct the FYP under the guidance of Prof. [Wang Xinchao](https://cde.nus.edu.sg/ece/staff/wang-xinchao/).

 My research interest includes computer vision and diffusion model.